 Pay attention to the slap-grab-uraken combination from Movement 15, as it will occur again in later kata, and it is an excellent way to close the distance in sparring.
 This is combination, and its variants, are common to many martial arts.
 (For example, aikidōka use the slap-grab combination to setup kokyūhō.)

-The directions for Movement 17 do not explicitly state to use the left hand to grab the opponent’s shirt and pull them into the makkikomi-shutō, because it is implied to be a part of every makkikomi-shutō; it goes without saying.
+The directions for Movement 17 do not explicitly state to grab the opponent’s shirt with your left hand to pull them into the makkikomi-shutō, because it's an implied part of every makkikomi-shutō.

 Movements 4-6 are mirror images of each other.
 These are a basic evade-block-counter combination against a punch.
 There is no hesitation or pause between these two attacks.